Mosleh92/MallQuest/DEPLOYMENT_GUIDE.md

 print('Test data created successfully')
 "
 ```
-Set the `SHARD_COUNT` environment variable before running migrations if more
+Set the `SHARD_COUNT` and optional `SHARD_STRATEGY` environment variables
+before running migrations if more than one shard is required.
+The application
-than one shard is required.
-The application uses a hash of `user_id` for shard
+defaults to a hash of `user_id` for shard selection.
+When using
-selection.
+`docker-compose`, shards are created automatically based on `SHARD_COUNT`.

 ### Step 3: Run Tests
 ```bash